Home » Grass vs Clay vs Hard Courts: Which Tennis Surface Suits Your Game?

 Mark (hard court player):

-“I grew up on hard courts, and that’s where I feel most comfortable.
-On clay, my hard shots lose their effectiveness because the ball bounces so high and slow.
-And the rallies?
-They go on forever—it’s exhausting!
-My dad used to say clay courts were as unpredictable as empty lots.
-Honestly, I prefer hard courts any day.”
+“I grew up on hard courts, and that is where I feel more comfortable.
+On clay, my hard shots lose their sting because the ball bounces so high and slow.
+And those rallies?
+They go on forever-it’s tiring!
+Dad always said clay courts are as unpredictable as empty lots.
+Honestly, I will choose hard courts any day.”

 Sarah (recently switched to clay):